vempatisriram6-dev/healthchecktask/README.md

 nginx ✅ | ssh ✅ | docker ❌
 --------------------------------------------------------------
 Log saved to: healthlog_2025-10-29_12-48-40.txt

 ==================== END OF REPORT ===========================

- How It Works
+ # How It Works:

-The script uses standard Linux commands to gather system metrics:
+I* The script uses standard Linux commands to gather system metrics:

-date → shows current date and time
+ *  date → shows current date and time

-uptime → shows how long the system has been running
+*  uptime → shows how long the system has been running

-free -m → checks memory usage in MB
+* free -m → checks memory usage in MB

-df -h → shows disk space usage
+* df -h → shows disk space usage

-ps aux --sort=-%mem | head -n 6 → lists top memory-consuming processes
+* ps aux --sort=-%mem | head -n 6 → lists top memory-consuming processes

-systemctl is-active → checks if services like nginx, ssh, and docker are running
+* systemctl is-active → checks if services like nginx, ssh, and docker are running

-All this data is formatted and saved into a log file with the current date and time.
+* All this data is formatted and saved into a log file with the current date and time.

- Example Use Case
+ # Example Use Case:

-You can use this script to:
+* You can use this script to:

-Monitor server health automatically
+* Monitor server health automatically

-Schedule daily checks using cron jobs
+* Schedule daily checks using cron jobs

-Keep historical logs for troubleshooting and audits
+* Keep historical logs for troubleshooting and audits

-Example cron job (runs every day at 9 AM):
+* Example cron job (runs every day at 9 AM):

-0 9 * * * /path/to/healthcheck.sh
+* 0 9 * * * /path/to/healthcheck.sh

- Repository Setup
+ # Repository Setup:

-To clone and run this project:
+# To clone and run this project:

 git clone https://github.com/vempatisriram6-dev/healthcheck.git

 cd healthcheck

 chmod +x healthcheck.sh

 ./healthcheck.sh

-👤 Author
+ # Author

 Developed by: Vempati Sriram